 I used my “trusty” Mod Podge and sponge brush and went over the whole area.
 Then I sprinkled my glitter on top.
 Make sure not to miss any areas.

 Once you think your Mod Podge has dried, which shouldn’t be more than 10 minutes.
 Then you can pull all your vinyl off.

 Now you have a perfect give thanks sign made in no time!!
 Plus it’s super cheap to make, which I love!

 Thanks for stopping by!
 I hope this give thanks sign inspires you to make one of your own.
-I doesn't have to be a Fall sign, it can be any kind of sign.
-I just wanted to show how easy it is to make your own and not have to spend a lot of money at a store.
+It doesn’t have to be a fall themed sign, it can be any kind of sign!
+I just wanted to show how easy it is to make your own without spending a lot of money at a store.